PROFIT: Projection-based Test in Longitudinal Functional Data: Problem formulation and model framework

 and for all $k\geq 1$.
-By the same logic a function $\mu(s,t)$ for which $H_1$ is valid has the respective basis coefficients, $\eta_k(t)$, varying with $t$ for some $k \geq 1$.
+By the same logic, a function $\mu(s,t)$ for which $H_1$ is valid has the respective basis coefficients, $\eta_k(t)$, varying with $t$ for some $k \geq 1$.

-This representation allows us to simplify the testing problem: the initial formulation concerns testing that a bivariate function is a univariate function, while the representation (\ref{eqn:alternateH0}) implies testing a series of simpler hypotheses that a univariate function is constant.
-Naturally, there are several challenges with this latter approach.
+This representation allows us to simplify the testing problem: the initial formulation concerns testing that a bivariate function is a univariate function, while the representation (\ref{eqn:alternateH0}) implies testing a series of simpler hypotheses that a univariate function is constant. { While the above representation of $\mu(s,t)$ holds for a specific basis system, the null hypothesis (\ref{eqn:H0intro}) implies that for any orthogonal basis system $\{\phi_k(\cdot)\}_k$ in $L^2[\mathcal{S}]$ the equivalent null hypotheses (\ref{eqn:alternateH0}) are true for all $k\geq 1$.} Naturally, there are several challenges with this latter approach.
 The first issue is the type of orthonormal basis used: pre-specified or data-driven.
 The second issue is the number of hypotheses to be tested.
-Irrespective of the answer to these questions, once an orthogonal system is available, the simpler hypotheses are to be carried using the ``projections'' of the original data profiles on the respective directions $\phi_k(s)$'s.
+Regardless of the answer to these questions, once an orthogonal system is available, the simpler hypotheses are to be carried using the `projections' of the original data profiles on the respective directions $\phi_k(s)$'s.
 We discus this point next and consider the two remaining challenges related to the basis in Section \ref{sec: methodology}.